 I’ve written about this before, but emotionally parents really can’t understand their teens.
 The way our brain is wired makes it pretty much impossible to remember feelings, so we can’t remember what it felt like to be a teen.

 What you can do: make parents and teens aware of this.
 Awareness is a big first step.
 Also, give parents the tip to look up old photos or videos of themselves as a teen and consciously think about the emotions these invoke.
 It will help them recapture something of those feelings.

 4. Teens close off

 In all fairness, teens themselves are a bit to blame as well.
 They’re usually a touchy bunch, closing off when they get hurt or rejected.
 Understandable, but also not very conductive for a good communication with their parents.

 Teens should also be helped to understand their parents better.
 They should try to step out of their own world and world view and try to see what on their parent(s)’ plate.
 For younger teens this is a big challenge considering their limited abstract thinking capabilities, but it’s good to try.

 Teens also close off because they feel their parents aren’t cool, or because they want to become independent and keep their parents out.
 Even when they communicate this clearly, it doesn’t mean that’s how they really feel inside.
-This brilliant post from the Fuller Youth Institute made that very clear: Don’t listen to your kids when they tell you to leave them alone.

 What you can do: help teens understand their parents better, especially in one on one conversations.
 And keep stressing to parents to keep trying to reach their teens, even when they close off.